Health & Wellbeing Benefits…

 & their impact on candidates accepting your offers:

 With the onset of Covid in particular, people are having to adapt and deal with additional challenges with the change in their working environment.
-Employers will expect increased support from their employee whilst at the same time ensuring that their health and well-being is a key priority.
+Employees will expect increased support from their employer whilst at the same time ensuring that their health and well-being is a key priority.
 How important are the Health & Wellbeing practices of a company as part of an overall offering?

 A 2020 survey by the CIPD in relation to Health & Wellbeing at work found that 60% of organisations reported an increase in anxiety and depression among employees versus the previous 12 months.
 This is a key indicator as to why more businesses may want to look at Health & Wellbeing as being a key element to any package versus just the salary and overall package on offer.